-Helen Wills is the daughter of Dr. and Mrs. C. A. Wills, of Berkeley, Calif., and she is now a sophomore in the University of California, for that college opened the year on Aug.
-18. In the University, she is specializing in art and is making an exceptionally fine academic record, receiving last year almost all A's with a sprinkling of B's.
-Helen is so happy that she helps her fraternity (Kappa Kappa Gamma) win the scholarall A's with a sprinkling of B's.
-Helen is so happy that sne helps her fraternity (Kappa Kappa Gamma), win the scholarship cup as well as the tennis cup of the inter-sorority contests of the university.
-She has played tennis at the Berkeley Club since she was a little girl, and she finds time to play every day one hour, if it does not rain.
-This academic and tennis record means that no time is wasted and that when her day's schedule is made, she carries it out with singleness of purpose and with concentration.
-It gives one great satisfaction to know that in the year 1024, the perfectly normal and natural American that in the year 1924, the perfectly normal and natural American girl, 18-year-old Helen Wills, is the national and Olympic champion of women tennis players
+Helen Wills is the daughter of Dr. and Mrs. C. A. Wills Berkeley, Calif., and she is now a sophomore in the University of California, for that college opened the year on Aug.
+18. The University, she is specializing in art and is making exceptionally fine academic record, receiving last year almost all A's with a sprinkling of B's.
+Helen is so happy that shelps her fraternity (Kappa Kappa Gamma), win the scholarship cup as well as the tennis cup of the inter-sorority contest of the university.
+She has played tennis at the Berkeley Cassince she was a little girl, and she finds time to play ever day one hour, if it does not rain.
+This academic and tennecord means that no time is wasted and that when her dayschedule is made, she carries it out with singleness of purposand with concentration.
+It gives one great satisfaction to know that in the year 1924, the perfectly normal and natural American girl, 18-year-old Helen Wills, is the national and Olympachampion of women tennis players.

-Attracted by these various matches in tennis, the galleries of which are famous for being the best behaved of witness any sport.
-70.000 people came to Forest Hills-56,000 to see the Men's Nationals, 0.000 for the Women's Nationals and 5,000 for the East-West Matches.
-The village is the debtor of the United States Lawn Tennis Association and the West Side Tennis Club for the Mental Association and the West Side Tennis Club, for the very desirable publicity which tennis brings to Forest Hills.
+Attracted by these various matches in tennis, the galleries which are famous for being the best behaved of those witness any sport.
+70.000 people came to Forest Hills-50.000 to see the Men's Nationals, 0.000 for the Women's Nationals and 5,000 for the East-West Matches.
+The village is the debt of the United States Lawn Tennis Association and the West Side Tennis Club, for the very desirable publicity which tensis to Forest Hills.